bite-your-idols/Gamestarter/README.md

 ### Amiga emulation:

-Amiga emulation is based on UAE4ARM pi port, I can not launch emulator to GUI by now, but you can launch games from kodi creating a custom config file for each one.
+Amiga emulation is based on UAE4ARM pi port, I can not launch emulator to GUI by now, but you can launch games from kodi's Advanced Launcher creating a custom config file for each one.
 More info here: http://blog.petrockblock.com/forums/topic/launch-amiga-games-from-retropie-menu/

-You will need a mouse in order to start games, and a keyboard to exit, save/load states...
+You will need a mouse in order to start games and a keyboard to exit, save/load states...

 ### GameMaker Pi:

 As an extra feature, the installation will download and extract three free games from GameMaker Team.
-To make them work I need to make a hacklib in order to downgrade some OpenELEC libs.
-If you notice that this downgrade is making some issue to your system, you can toggle the hack on/off using an addon I created and installed under Program addons menu called script.hacklib.
-Also to make them works I need to add a code line to autostart.sh file in .config folder, so if you have some custo code inside that file, rename file before installation, and afterwards edit manually file.
+To make them work I had to make a hacklib in order to downgrade some OpenELEC libs.
+If you notice that this downgrade is making some curl-related issues to your system, you can toggle the hack on/off using an addon I created and installed under Program addons menu called hacklib.
+Also to make them works I need to add a code line to autostart.sh file in .config folder, so if you have some custom code inside that file, rename file before installation, and afterwards edit file manually.

 These games only work with Xbox Controller :(